 1.6 Site Visit

 A site visit is required for every accreditation review, whether initial or continuing.
-At least one member of the accreditation team will personally visit the program requesting the review.
+At least one member of the accreditation team will personally visit the program requesting the review if possible.
 Travel costs incurred as a result of a site visit will be paid by the program requesting accreditation.
+If an in-person site visit is not reasonable as agreed to by the Secretary/Accreditation Chair, the visit may be done virtually.

 1.6.1 Site visits are scheduled after the accreditation team has reviewed the program’s CPM Portfolio and identified issues they want to explore further with the program.
 One member of the review team, usually the Chair, performs the site visit in accordance with the Site Visit Manual.

-Site visits are of at least two full days in duration.
 The program is responsible for the expenses of the site visit as outlined in the Site Visit Manual.
 1.6.2 The Chair of the Accreditation Team is responsible for the accreditation final report.
+This report should include the completed Accreditation Review Checklist and the final Accreditation Report.
 The program is given an opportunity to respond to the team's draft report.
 The report is not final until the program has provided its response.
 When the report is final, the Accreditation Review Team Chair sends it to the Consortium Chair, Secretary, and Administrator.

 1.6.3 Evaluation of the Accreditation Process.
 After the accreditation reports are acted on by the Consortium Board, the Secretary will send a short survey to the program and to each member of the accreditation team asking them to evaluate each team member and to evaluate the process.

-Survey results on team members will be compiled and recorded for use by the next Secretary in forming the accreditation review teams.
-Survey results on the process will be summarized and reported to the Executive Council and the Governance Committee for them to determine whether changes are needed in the SOPs in order to improve the process.

-Survey for Accreditation Programs link in appendix

-Survey for Accreditation Teams link in appendix

 1.7 Board of Directors Action on Programs Seeking Accreditation